How did I get here?

 I’ve become a big fan of functional programming.
 I imagine I would have loved taking a Programming Languages class as part of a CS degree.

-These days my focus is not so much on CS, but on being a good engineer: expanding my ability to design, develop, and maintain mission-critical web applications.
+These days my focus is on being a good engineer.
+I’m always working on my ability to design, develop, and maintain mission-critical web applications.
 That’s what I talk about when I guest-lecture for classes in our regional university’s CS department.